Greatest Royal Rumble: Championship belt

 At the conclusion of the Greatest Royal Rumble, Braun Strowman was awarded a trophy and a Greatest Royal Rumble Championship belt.
-According to The Sportster, "the likelihood is that nothing that took place in the main event will have any effect on anything once WWE arrives back in the United States and resume normal service."
-Although WWE.com had originally listed Strowman as the Greatest Royal Rumble Champion after the event, he never appeared with the belt at any other event and the title was never mentioned again.
+According to The Sportster, "the likelihood is that nothing that took place in the main event will have any effect on anything once WWE arrives back in the United States and resume normal service".
+Although WWE.com had originally had a title history for the championship and listed Strowman as the reigning Greatest Royal Rumble Champion after the event, he never appeared with the belt at any other event and the title was never mentioned again.

-The base design was similar to the current design of the WWE Championship introduced in 2014, with some differences.
+The base design was similar to the WWE Championship belt introduced in 2014, with some differences.
 Instead of a large cut out of the WWE logo, the center plate was modeled with an Arabic pattern with the WWE logo in the center.
-Like the WWE Championship belt and other belts introduced since 2016, the Greatest Royal Rumble Championship belt contained two side plates, both separated by gold divider bars, with removable round sections that could be replaced with the current champion's logo; the default plates showed the official logo of Saudi General Sports Authority, which is identical to the national emblem of Saudi Arabia.
-The plates were on a green leather strap resembling the color of the national flag of Saudi Arabia.
+Like the WWE Championship belt and other belts introduced since 2016, the Greatest Royal Rumble Championship belt contained two side plates, both separated by gold divider bars, with removable round sections that could be replaced with the current champion's logo; the default plates showed the official logo of Saudi General Sports Authority, which is identical to the Emblem of Saudi Arabia.
+The plates were on a green leather strap resembling the color of the Flag of Saudi Arabia.